 Step #2: Team search

-On this stage is easy to overlook important elements of a successful cooperation.
+On this stage is easy to overlook important elements of successful cooperation.
 So be careful and try to pay attention to all points in order not to fall at the first hurdle.

 - Experience and skills.
 Look for the previous projects that the team has successfully developed.
 Decide whether the level of implementation satisfies your requirements.
 It’s useful to find some professional references from past clients.
 You can either email them and ask for insights, or read reviews on specialized sites such as Clutch.co, UpWork, or even Linkedin.

 - Flexibility.
 The offshore team should be able to adapt to your needs and requirements.
-Just settle this question before starting a cooperation.
+Just settle this question before starting cooperation.
 From our experience, we know, that it’s possible to work efficiently between two different time zones, you need to precisely define the process of work.

 - Project management.
 Check to see what project management methodology the team uses since it can affect your choice.
 In software development, it’s important to apply the Agile approach.
 Thanks to the flexibility it gives an opportunity to develop a product in iterations and enables making changes during the development process.